corpnewt/USBMap/README.md

 ## Quick Start

-1. Make sure you've run `D. Discover Ports` at least from the main menu of USBMap.command so it knows what USB controllers you have
+1. Make sure you've run `D. Discover Ports` at least once from the main menu of USBMap.command so it knows what USB controllers you have
 2. Choose `K. Create Dummy USBMap.kext` via the main menu of USBMap.command
 3. Add the USBMap.kext dummy injector to your OC -> Kexts folder and config.plist -> Kernel -> Add
 4. Reboot